|

 mini-mart.
 After you leave she returns the milk and splits money

-with the mini-mart) and the rice scam (i.e. tout tells you
+- the rice scam (i.e. tout tells you

 orphanage/school needs rice for kids.
 Takes you to market where you